 Scientific Communication

-For decades, Jackson Laboratory’s Search Magazine has documented research milestones and institutional history.
-In its centennial issue, the focus shifted toward the Summer Student Program and its lasting influence on generations of scientific achievement.
+For decades, Search Magazine has documented Jackson Laboratory's research milestones and institutional history.
+The centennial issue focused on the Summer Student Program and its influence on generations of scientific achievement.

-The visual approach was shaped to honor both the publication’s history and its forward-looking role, ensuring the design felt purposeful rather than purely commemorative.
+The design approach honored the publication's history while supporting its ongoing role as a research communication platform, ensuring the centennial felt purposeful rather than purely commemorative.